Brandon Middleton

-Brandon Anthony Middleton (born January 2, 1981) is an American former professional football wide receiver.
+Brandon Anthony Middleton (born January 2, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 Middleton was signed by the Dallas Cowboys as an undrafted free agent in 2004.
-After playing college football at Houston, he played five seasons in the National Football League (NFL), including the final two with the Detroit Lions.
+After playing college football for the Houston Cougars, he played five seasons in the NFL, including the final two with the Detroit Lions.
 His top game in "Motown" came on Dec.
 16, 2007, at San Diego when Middleton made four grabs for 32 yards and a nine-yard touchdown reception.

 Early life

 Middleton played wide receiver for the Alief Elsik Rams - a suburb of west Houston in Texas - under head coach Bill Barron and wide receiver coach Daniel McKamie during high school.
 He once had a 101-yard kick off return and was the leading receiver in both catches, yards and TD's.
 He was also the strongest skills position player on the team at that time and once squatted 415 pounds.
 Middleton was also a letter man in football and track.